UNMC_Acronym_Vert_sm_4c

 Admissions

-Students may enter the DNP program after earning either a BSN or a master's in nursing.
+Students may enter the DNP program after earning either a bachelor's or master's degree in nursing.

 • BSN to DNP track: Applicants must have earned a BSN degree from a school of nursing accredited by the National League for Nursing Accrediting Commission, the Commission on Collegiate Nursing Education or the Accreditation Commission for Education in Nursing with a minimum GPA of 3.0 on a 4.0 scale.
 Preference will be given to applicants who have completed at least one year of full-time work experience as a registered nurse.

-• Post-master's track: Applicants must have a master's degree from a school of nursing accredited by the National League for Nursing Accrediting Commission, the Commission on Collegiate Nursing Education or the Accreditation Commission for Education in Nursing with a minimum GPA of 3.4 on a 4.0 scale.
-The master’s degree specialty must be in nursing administration or a clinical specialization.
+• MSN to DNP track: Applicants must have a master's degree from a school of nursing accredited by the National League for Nursing Accrediting Commission, the Commission on Collegiate Nursing Education or the Accreditation Commission for Education in Nursing with a minimum GPA of 3.0 on a 4.0 scale.
+The master's degree specialty must be in nursing administration or a clinical specialization that prepared the graduate as an advanced practice registered nurse.

 Admission Policies for the DNP